A rough guide to the fender seat

 Front of the fender

-These are the three styles of front: straight across seat, curved dip and square dip.
+These are the four styles of front: straight across seat, curved dip, square dip or open fronted.
 Far right is the elliptical variation of the curved dip.
 There are other variations, so ask if you don’t see the style you like.

 Most fender seats have a curved dip in the front - this helps frame the fireplace and retains access to the grate for ashing out.
 Straight across seats are only really suitable for larger fireplaces where the seat can sit further into the room, say at least 24" so it has space from the heat from the fire.
 Having a dip in the front creates a frame for the fireplace, allows ashing out and of course lets the heat out too.

 There are three bases available: the formed base, the standard base and the wood base.
 The standard base is a basic angular base.
 It is slightly smaller than the others and so often suits a smaller fireplace.